EU Licensed4.8/5

 Frequently Asked Questions

-Can nifedipine be used during pregnancy?
+Is nifedipine safe during pregnancy?

 Dr. Ross Elledge